Good Sensory Learning Blog

 Posted by Erica Warren on

-Like a complex braid, great writers weave and multitask with sentence rules, spelling, idea formation, content organization and more.
+Like a complex braid, great writers weave and multitask with sentence rules, spelling, idea formation, content organization, and more.
 And when learners struggle with one or more of these processes, writing can become a frustrating tangle of ideas, an apparent, impossible knot to unsnarl.
-Research papers can be particularly tricky, because students also have the added obstacles to collect relevant articles, organize the information into a structured layout, paraphrase and manage citations.
+Research papers can be particularly tricky because students also have the added obstacles of collecting relevant articles, organizing the information into a structured layout, paraphrasing, and managing citations.
 This week, I am so excited to share with you an assistive technology video blog with Victor Karkar, the CEO of Scrible.
 Scrible is an amazing online tool...